Wirus3k/Simple_Chatty_Bot/README.md

-# Simple Chatty Bot Final code of Project with stages:open_book::computer::computer_mouse:
+# Simple Chatty Bot Final code of Project with stages:robot::frowning_person:

 ### Stage :one:<br />
 Teach your assistant to introduce itself in the console.